per-shree/SE-programs/README.md

 ## 📘 Overview

-This repository contains the source code and documentation for a Second Year Artificial Intelligence and Data Science (SE AI & DS) academic project at [Your College/University Name].
-The project was developed as part of the [Course Name] curriculum.
+This repository contains the source code and documentation for a Second Year Artificial Intelligence and Data Science (SE AI & DS) academic project at Amrutvahini College of engineering The project was developed as part of the curriculum.

 **Domain:** Artificial Intelligence / Data Science / Machine Learning
-**Semester:** Semester [1]
+**Semester:** Semester 1
 **Year:** Second Year (SE)

 ## 💡 Project Description